Chest X-ray Abnormalities Cardiac contour and pulmonary oedema

 Left ventricular failure with pulmonary oedema

-Septal lines – also known as Kerley B lines – are due to thickening of the interlobular septa which separate the secondary lobules at the periphery of the lungs.
+Septal lines (also known as Kerley B lines) are caused by thickening of the interlobular septa which separate the secondary lobules at the periphery of the lungs.
 They may be very subtle, but if seen in the context of clinical suspicion of heart failure, then septal lines are a strong indicator of interstitial oedema.